CBEP-SoCB/LCWMD_Monitoring_sum/README.md

     src="https://www.cascobayestuary.org/wp-content/uploads/2014/04/logo_sm.jpg"
     style="position:absolute;top:10px;right:50px;" />

 Analysis of ten years of water quality monitoring data from the Long Creek Watershed Management District in Maine.

 # Introduction
-This archive includes R scripts and related products analyzing approximately ten years of water quality monitoring data from the Long Creek Watershed Management District (LCWMD).The District is a Maine quasi-municipal non-profit corporation that manages water quality in the Long Creek watershed on behalf of about 130 land owners.
+This archive includes R scripts and related products analyzing approximately ten years of water quality monitoring data from the Long Creek Watershed Management District (LCWMD).
+The District is a Maine quasi-municipal non-profit corporation that manages water quality in the Long Creek watershed on behalf of about 130 land owners.